edshkim98/DynamicDPS/README.md

 ## Overview

-Hallucinations—spurious structures not present in ground truth—pose a critical challenge in medical image reconstruction, particularly for data-driven conditional models.
+Hallucinations, spurious structures not present in ground truth, pose a critical challenge in medical image reconstruction, particularly for data-driven conditional models.
 Our work investigates this phenomenon and introduces DynamicDPS, an innovative approach designed to mitigate hallucination while improving reconstruction fidelity and efficiency.

 ---